What is illusionism? Klēsis Revue Philosophique, ‘Conscience phénoménale’ special issue, forthcoming.

 How to read a mind. iai News, Issue 57: Knowing Others and Knowing Our Selves, August 2017.

 The blind Bach-maker (review of From Bacteria to Bach and Back by Daniel C. Dennett).
-The Economist, March 11th 2017, pp.87-8.
+The Economist, 11 March 2017: 87-8.
 (Online version, titled ‘How humans became intelligent’.)

 Illusionism as a theory of consciousness.
 Journal of Consciousness Studies, 23(11-12) (2016).
 (Target article for special issue on illusionism.)
 Abstract

 This article presents the case for an approach to consciousness that I call illusionism.
 This is the view that phenomenal consciousness, as usually conceived, is illusory.
 According to illusionists, our sense that it is like something to undergo conscious experiences is due to the fact that we systematically misrepresent them (or, on some versions, their objects) as having phenomenal properties.
 Thus, the task for a theory of consciousness is to explain our illusory representations of phenomenality, not phenomenality itself, and the hard problem is replaced by the illusion problem.
 Although it has had powerful defenders, illusionism remains a minority position, and it is often dismissed as failing to take consciousness seriously.
 This article seeks to rebut this accusation.
 It defines the illusionist programme, outlines its attractions, and defends it against some common objections.
 It concludes that illusionism is a coherent and attractive approach, which deserves serious consideration.